diplopito/phalconModel/README.md

 // disregarding the update data. http://localhost/phalconModel/updateModelFindFirst/Maggie

-// Fourth attempt to update, with confidence and whitelisting two fields http://localhost/phalconModel/updateModelWhitelist/Maggie
+// Fourth attempt to update, with confidence and whitelisting two fields.
+// This test will not even fire notSaved() event http://localhost/phalconModel/updateModelWhitelist/Maggie

 ```